cicsdev/cics-banking-sample-application-cbsa/etc/install/carbonReactUI/doc/CBSA_Carbon_React_UI_installation_deployment_guide.md

 different port number and should specify your chosen port number (above) instead.

-6. WORK_DIR must be set to a directory that the CICS region userid "CICSUSER" has access to.
+f.
+WORK_DIR must be set to a directory that the CICS region userid
+    "CICSUSER" has access to.
 For example:

 >> /u/cicsuser/

-7. At CICS TS 5.5 and CICS TS 5.6, add the following to the JVM profile to prevent CICS adding "wab" support.
+g.
+At CICS TS 5.5 and CICS TS 5.6, add the following to the JVM profile to prevent CICS adding "wab" support.

 >> -Dcom.ibm.cics.jvmserver.wlp.wab=false

-8. Ensure that the Time Zone is set correctly, otherwise Java and COBOL will not be using the same clock.
+h.
+Ensure that the Time Zone is set correctly, otherwise Java and COBOL will not be using the same clock.
 This is done by specifying TZ and then the correct value.
 The correct value can be obtained by entering UNIX Systems Services and issuing the command:

 >> echo $TZ